pixel

 DM²: Get to know your numbers.

 Surface area matters more than length.
-Ever since designing the 420 and providing that width can provide the stability and floatation traditionnaly associeted with length, we've been on a treadmil of wordy explanations.
+Ever since designing the 420 and proving that width can provide the stability and floatation traditionally associated with length, we've been on a treadmill of wordy explanations.
 Now we quantify it.
-Similar in practice to the way surfboards use volume as a key metric in board selection, surface area (measured in square decimeters: DM²), will change the way you select a board.
-Matching your weight and ability to your dm² will better guide you in this wonderful world of electic shapes and sites available to the modern shred.
+Similar to how surfboards use volume as a key metric in board selection, surface area will change the way snowboarders select a board.
+Surface area is measured in square decimeters: DM².
+Matching your weight and ability to your dm² will better guide you in this wonderful world of eclectic shapes and sizes available to the modern shredder.

 MidBite

-Midbite blends the response of a narrow waist width with the stability of wider nose & tail.
+MidBite blends the response of a narrow waist width with the stability of a wider nose & tail.

-The design steps a single session of each sidecut inward between the insert packs.
-This single long disruption of the sidecut between the bindings creates a narrower waist width, providing quicker edge-to-edge response.
-Meanwhile, from your bindings out to the end of the sidecut we maintain a wider board width that improve float in pow and is a stable platform for popping, spinning and landing on any snow type.
+The design steps a single section of each sidecut inward between the insert packs.
+This single, long indention of the sidecut between the bindings creates a narrower waist width, providing quicker edge-to-edge response.
+Meanwhile, from your bindings out to the end of the sidecut, we maintain a wider board width that improves float in pow and is a stable platform for popping, spinning and landing on any snow type.

-VS Underbite: The narrower waist gives you more versatile turns you have more stability of your nose and tail.
-But you have less insertion points so less edge hold on hard packed snow.
+VS UnderBite: The narrower waist gives you more versatile turns and increased stability in the nose and tail.
+But you have fewer insertion points so less edge hold on hard-packed snow.

 Asym MidBite